 Liu, C.H., & Tronick, E. (2014).
 Prevalence and predictors for maternal depressed mood and anhedonia by race and ethnicity.
 Epidemiology and Psychiatric Sciences, 23, 201-209.

 Liu, C.H., & Tronick, E. (2013).
 Conceptualizing prenatal life stressors in predicting postpartum depression: Cumulative, specific, and domain specific approaches to calculating risk.
 Paediatric and Perinatal Epidemiology, 27, 481-490.

 Liu, C.H., & Tronick, E. (2013).
 Rates and predictors of postpartum depression by race and ethnicity: Results from the 2004-2007 New York City PRAMS Survey (Pregnancy Risk Assessment Monitoring System).
 Maternal and Child Health Journal, 17, 1599-1610.

 Liu, C.H., & Tronick, E (2012).
 Do patient characteristics, prenatal care setting, and method of payment matter when it comes to provider-patient conversations on perinatal mood?
 Maternal and Child Health Journal, 16, 1102-1112.

 Maternal and Infant Stress

-Liu, C.H., Snidman, N., Kagan, J., & Tronick, E. (In press).
-Maternal distress and perceptions of infant behavior across cultures.
-Journal of Developmental and Behavioral Pediatrics.
+Liu, C.H., Snidman, N., Kagan, J., & Tronick, E. (2020).
+Effect of maternal distress on perceptions of infant behavior may differ in Chinese American and European American mothers and infants.
+Journal of Developmental and Behavioral Pediatrics, 41, 212-220.